andrew-raphael-lukasik/NativeGrid/README.md

 # NativeGrid
 GOALS:
 1. Create grid data class that works well with Unity.Jobs and ECS.
-<span>Grid here means 1d array that usefully pretends to be 2d to bring some ease working with data that has some kind of 2 spatial components (screen/texture space, XZ world space, etc.).</span>
+<br>Grid here means 1d array that usefully pretends to be 2d to bring some ease working with data that has some kind of 2 spatial components (screen/texture space, XZ world space, etc.).
 2. No GC allocations outside DEBUG.
 It's no NativeContainer tho.

   Note: NativeGrid will remain a class.
 Mutable fields such as 'JobHandle Dependency' benefits from being allocated somewhere on the heap.
 Also this enables inheritance semantics providing some additional extensibility.